 Generally speaking, biochemical and physiological or stress indicators were developed with the help of laboratory or field equipment (spectral sampling of less than 10 nm).
 They are aimed at very tiny spectral characteristics.
 As a direct consequence of this, they are exclusively hyperspectral.
 Developed indices for water are the only exception to this rule.

-The benefits vegetation indices offer in remote sensing enhance the overall quality of the customer experience.
+The benefits vegetation indexes offer in remote sensing enhance the overall quality of the customer experience.
 Comparing satellite photography to different types of aerial data enables the following:

 - Reduced expenses of operation, processing, and interpretation of data collected by drones.